DennisGross/COOL-MCv3/README.md

 The Postprocessor object has a manipulate method that takes in the current state, action, reward, next state, and done flag, and returns modified versions of these variables.
 The step_learn method is then called to update the agent's knowledge based on the observed reward and next state.

-Finally, the episode_learn method is used by the agent for episodic learning (for example in REINFORCE).
+The episode_learn method is used by the agent for episodic learning (for example in REINFORCE).
+Finally, the model_checking_learn is used by the agent to learn via the model checking result.
 ```
 state = env.reset()
 done = False